itinerare/Aldebaran/CONTRIBUTING.md

 If you want to start contributing to the project's code, please follow these guidelines before creating a pull request:

 - Bugfixes are always welcome.
-Start by reviewing the [list of bugs](https://github.com/itinerare/Ars-Errabunda/issues?q=is%3Aissue+is%3Aopen+label%3Abug)!
+Start by reviewing the [list of bugs](https://github.com/itinerare/Aldebaran/issues?q=is%3Aissue+is%3Aopen+label%3Abug)!
-- A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/itinerare/Ars-Errabunda/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+- A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/itinerare/Aldebaran/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 We try to make these issues as clear as possible and provide basic info on how the code should be changed, and if something is unclear feel free to ask for more information on the issue.
-- Before adding a new feature, ask about it in the [issue tracker](https://github.com/itinerare/Ars-Errabunda/issues) or the [support Discord](https://discord.gg/mVqUzgQXMd), or check if there is an existing issue to make sure the new functionality is desired.
+- Before adding a new feature, ask about it in the [issue tracker](https://github.com/itinerare/Aldebaran/issues) or the [support Discord](https://discord.gg/mVqUzgQXMd), or check if there is an existing issue to make sure the new functionality is desired.
-- **Changes that will consist of more than 50 lines of code should be discussed via an [issue](https://github.com/itinerare/Ars-Errabunda/issues) or the [support Discord](https://discord.gg/mVqUzgQXMd)**, so that you don't spend too much time implementing something that might not be accepted.
+- **Changes that will consist of more than 50 lines of code should be discussed via an [issue](https://github.com/itinerare/Aldebaran/issues) or the [support Discord](https://discord.gg/mVqUzgQXMd)**, so that you don't spend too much time implementing something that might not be accepted.
 - Pull requests that make many changes using an automated tool, like for spell fixing, styling, etc. will not be accepted.
 An exception would be if the changes have been discussed and someone has agreed to review **and test** the pull request.
 - It's recommended to run tests for at minimum the general area(s) you are modifying!
 While all tests are run by default on creation of a pull request, these tests *must* pass, and running them locally first can help catch issues before making a pull request.
 Note that if your changes require tests to be added and/or updated, you **must** do so.
-For more information on working with tests, see [here](https://github.com/itinerare/Ars-Errabunda/wiki/Working-With-Tests).
+For more information on working with tests, see [here](https://github.com/itinerare/Aldebaran/wiki/Working-With-Tests).
 - Be sure to include any instructions, such as running `php artisan migrate`, in your pull request!
 - If in doubt, provide more information, not less.
 It can sometimes be difficult to tell from code alone what the purpose of a change is, so you should explain as best you can.

 ### General Architecture

-Generally speaking, Ars Errabunda and its branches are structured and maintained in keeping with [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
+Generally speaking, Aldebaran and its branches are structured and maintained in keeping with [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
 Loosely, this means that there are two persistent branches:

 - The default/primary branch-- `main`, in this case-- which always contains the current release/the current stable version, and
 - The development branch-- `develop`, in this case-- which always contains the latest work-- features, fixes, and so on.
 It is by definition unstable.